Closing-the-Gap-in-NLS-DH/Projects/DOCS/meetings_protocol.md

 - New postdoc

-  - we should start looking for a replacement for Theo.
+  - We should start looking for a replacement for Theo.
 We could eventually split the position in two.
   - The criteria would be:
     - Knowledge in a non-Latin script, doesn´t have to be Arabic, but there should be at least an interest in it.
 Having someone working with scripts other than Arabic would make our project more inclusive and multilingual-oriented.
     - Next to IT skills, the person should be interested in PR-work to ensure the visibility of the project.
   - The decision about the new postdoc should be made by the entire team.
   - In case we don't find anybody on time Xenia could take over more responsibilities.

-- Student assistant: The job advertisement has been published, we are waiting for submissions
+- Student assistant: The job advertisement has been published, we are waiting for submissions.

-- DH course: Xenia and Jonas would like to make a DH course for students togethe in one or two semesters
+- DH course: Xenia and Jonas would like to make a DH course for students together in one or two semesters.

 - Interviews: Since we have already established a connection with CMS Hamburg, we should continue interviewing people from there.
 Xenia will prepare a list of possible interview partners and send it to the rest of the team.